William Abbott Herdman

-Life
+Early life and education

 He was born in Edinburgh the son of the artist Robert Herdman RSA and his wife, Emma Abbott.
 They lived at 32 Danube Street.
 He was educated at Edinburgh Academy from 1870 to 1875.

+Academic career

 Archibald Geikie taught him geology during his time at the University of Edinburgh.
 Herdman graduated BSc in 1879 and became the assistant of Sir Charles Wyville Thomson.
 In this capacity he was placed as Secretary to the Challenger Expedition Commission: overseeing the deciphering of the huge catalogue of information found during this important exploration.

 In 1880, he became Demonstrator of Zoology at the University of Edinburgh and then, in 1881, the first holder of the Derby Chair of Natural History at Liverpool University College (later to become the University of Liverpool).
 In 1881 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Charles Wyville Thomson, Sir William Turner, Sir Archibald Geikie and Sir John Murray.
 He won the Society's Neill Prize for the period 1880–1883.

-In 1890, he founded the research station at Puffin Island off the north Wales coast, appointing Philip Jacob White as its Director.
+In 1890, he founded the research station at Puffin Island off the north Wales coast, appointing Philip Jacob White as its director.